-Procedures Notions of Louis on Stone for Donort and/or Counting to Stone for Stoff and/or Licenses in regnarding to Nature of Issue or Concern Steps for Parent and/or Guardian to Report Issue/Concern: Steps for Staff and/or Licensee in responding to issue/concern: Program Room- Related E.g. schedule, sleep arrangements, toilet training, indoor/outdoor program activities, Raise the issue or concern to - the classroom staff directly or - the supervisor - Address the issue/concern at the time it is raised or - arrange for a virtual meeting with the parent/guardian within 2 business days Document the issues/concerns in detail.
-Documentation should include: feeding arrangements, etc. General, Centre- or Raise the issue or concern to the date and time the issue/concern was received; the name of the person who received the issue/concern; the name of the person reporting the issue/concern; the details of the issue/concern; and Operations-Related E.g: child care fees, hours of operation, staffing, waiting lists, menus, etc. - the supervisor the details of the issue/concern; and any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
-Provide contact information for the appropriate person if the person being notified is unable to address the matter.
-Staff-, and/or Licensee-Related Raise the issue or concern to - the individual directly or - the supervisor Ensure the investigation of the issue/concern is initiated by the appropriate party within two business days or as soon as reasonably possible thereafter.
-Document reasons for delays in writing.
-All issues or concerns about the conduct of staff, volunteers, student placement etc. that puts a child's health, safety and wellbeing at risk should be reported to the supervisor as soon as parents/guardians become aware of the situation.
-Provide a resolution or outcome to the parent(s)/guardian(s) who raised the issue/concern.
-Student- / Volunteer- Related Raise the issue or concern to the staff responsible for supervising the volunteer or student r the supervisor All issues or concerns about the conduct of students and/or volunteers that puts a child's health, safety and well-being at risk should be reported to the supervisor as soon as parents/guardians become aware of the situation.
+Steps for Parent and/or Guardian to Report Issue/Concern: se the issue or concern to the classroom staff directly the supervisor Steps for Staff and/or Licensee in responding to issue/concern: - Address the issue/concern at the time it is raised or - arrange for a virtual meeting with the parent/guardian within 2 business days Document the issues/concerns in detail.
+Documentation should include: - the date and time the issue/concern was received; - the name of the person who received the issue/concern; - the details of the issue/concern; and - any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
+Provide contact information for the appropriate se the issue or concern to the classroom staff directly the supervisor se the issue or concern to Address the issue/concern at the time it is raised or arrange for a virtual meeting with the parent/guardian within 2 business days Document the issues/concerns in detail.
+Documentation should include: the date and time the issue/concern was received; the name of the person who received the issue/concern; the name of the person reporting the issue/concern; the details of the issue/concern; and any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
+Provide contact information for the appropriate the classroom staff directly the supervisor se the issue or concern to or arrange for a virtual meeting with the parent/guardian within 2 business days Document the issues/concerns in detail.
+Documentation should include: the date and time the issue/concern was received; the name of the person who received the issue/concern; the name of the person reporting the issue/concern; the details of the issue/concern; and any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
+Provide contact information for the appropriate se the issue or concern to parent/guardian within 2 business days Document the issues/concerns in detail.
+Documentation should include: the date and time the issue/concern was received; the name of the person who received the issue/concern; the name of the person reporting the issue/concern; the details of the issue/concern; and any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
+Provide contact information for the appropriate any steps taken to resolve the issue/concern and/or information given to the parent/guardian regarding next steps or referral.
+Provide contact information for the appropriate regarding next steps or referral.
+Provide contact information for the appropriate person if the person being notified is unable to address the matter. se the issue or concern to the individual directly the supervisor Ensure the investigation of the issue/concern is initiated by the appropriate party within two business days or as soon as reasonably possible thereafter.
+Document reasons for delays in writing. issues or concerns about the conduct of f, volunteers, student placement etc. puts a child's health, safety and well- ng at risk should be reported to the ervisor as soon as parents/guardians ome aware of the situation.
+Provide a resolution or outcome to the parent(s)/guardian(s) who raised the issue/concern. se the issue or concern to the staff responsible for supervising the volunteer or student the supervisor issues or concerns about the conduct of se the issue or concern to the staff responsible for supervising the volunteer or student the supervisor